 - Perfume or cologne (to mask the smell of smoke).

 - Foil packaging for products labelled “not for human consumption.”3

 Additionally, heavy designer drug users may manifest signs of substance dependence or addiction.
 These can include:

 - Sudden change in friends.

 - Loss of interest in previously enjoyable activities.

 - Becoming angry when asked about drug use.

 - Difficulties at school or work.

 Although labeled “legal,” these drugs are still dangerous.
-Toxic side effects caused by designer drug use may ultimately require hospitalization or treatment, and addiction to a “legal high” can be just as devastating to a person’s life as being hooked on an illicit drug.
+The toxic side effects of designer drug use may ultimately require hospitalization or treatment, and having an addiction to a “legal high” can be just as devastating to a person’s life as being hooked on an illicit drug.